Skip to main content

 Frequently asked questions

-No. Under the AAdvantage terms and conditions, accrued miles do not constitute property of the member or their estate and have no residual property rights value.
+No. Under the AAdvantage Terms and Conditions, accrued AAdvantage Rewards and Benefits do not constitute property of the member or their estate, have no residual property rights value, and are not transferable upon death except as expressly permitted by American Airlines in its sole discretion.

-After the transfer is complete, the recipient can use the miles according to the program's standard terms.
-Document the deceased account holder's details to make this process easier for your executor or family.
+The recipient can use transferred miles under the program's normal terms.
+Keeping the deceased account holder's account number and contact details on file simplifies this process for the executor or surviving family.

 American Airlines